driusan/lmt/LineNumbers.md

 }
 ```

-Sadly, there is no indicator from ioreader which file we are reading so we send
+Sadly, there is no indicator from the Reader about which file we are reading so
-it in with ProcessFile.
+we send it along with ProcessFile.

 ```go "ProcessFile Declaration"
 // Updates the blocks and files map for the markdown read from r.